gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ### Error During Protection Handshake {#ekeyhandshake}

-If the protection engine specifies a hand shake for example for authentication and key management is implemented inband it may happen that the procedure has errors.
+If the protection engine specifies a hand shake for example for authentication, and key management is implemented inband, it may happen that the procedure has errors.
 In such case an ERROR chunk will be sent with error in protection cause code (specified in
 {{eprotect}}) and extra cause